Evaluate Contaminated Land Issues with Rapid Survey Reports

 There are several scenarios that require a contaminated land survey:

 - Prior to land development: if a developer wants to build on contaminated land, or previously developed brownfield sites, obtaining planning consent requires demonstrating that any risks from contamination will be appropriately managed.
-A contaminated land survey will ensure it is safe for its proposed use and enable a developer to discharge planning conditions.
+A contaminated land survey will ensure a site is safe for its proposed use and enable a developer to discharge planning conditions.

 - Change of land use: if land use is changing (e.g., from industrial to residential), potential contamination must be assessed to ensure safety.